LLM-QC/judgezoo/README.md

 ## Other
-### Prompt-based judges
+### Prompt-based judgezoo

-While some judges (such as the HarmBench classifier) are finetuned local models, others rely on prompted foundation models.
+While some judgezoo (such as the HarmBench classifier) are finetuned local models, others rely on prompted foundation models.
 Currently, we support local foundation models and OpenAI models:

 ```python3